-Our goal at Chameleon is to help you make your product guidance look native.
-This means it should be consistent with your brand and style guidelines.
+Chameleon is great at blending in and making your product guidance look native.
+This means everything can be consistent with your brand and style guidelines.

 If the font you are adding is available on Chameleon by default, then you will immediately see a preview of this.
 If not, don't worry, it may not show correctly in the Dashboard but will appear correctly when you're editing or previewing your Experiences in the Builder.